 - All reserve materials will remain on reserve for the semester unless you pick them up beforehand.
 At the end of each semester, all items will be removed from the reserve room.
 Library materials will be returned to the stacks and personal copies will be returned to you.
 If you would like your materials to remain on reserve for the next semester, please notify the Circulation Manager at x2176 before the end of the semester.

+If you determine permission is necessary, you will need to contact the rights holder.
 We have an example permission letter of what to send a copyright holder or you can compose your own.

 Additional Resources on Copyright

 - Crews, K. D. (2012).
 Copyright law for librarians and educators: Creative strategies and practical solutions.
 Chicago: American Library Association.